-Many different varieties of laptops are used for various purposes, starting from the primary computing devices that will run the basic tasks to advanced workstation laptops used for animation and graphics work.
+Different varieties of laptops are used for various purposes, from the primary computing devices that will run basic tasks to advanced workstation laptops used for animation and graphics work.

 Whereas gaming laptops can take on intensive workloads, there’re several reasons why they are not appropriate for professional work.
 Let us know the difference between a workstation laptop vs gaming laptop in this post.